fmorgner/newtype/doc/src/index.rst

                   constexpr derivation_clause<DerivableTags...> deriving(derivable<DerivableTags>... features) noexcept

    This function can be used to create a new :cpp:class:`derivation_clause` for use in the definitions of instances of :cpp:class:`new_type`.

+   .. versionadded:: 1.0.0

-   See :ref:`sec-standard-derivation-tags` for a list of standard derivation tags.
+   .. seealso:: :ref:`sec-standard-derivation-tags` for a list of standard derivation tags

 Header :literal:`<newtype/derivation_clause.hpp>`
 =================================================